Last week we gathered our supplies and got to stitching! If you missed Part 2, you can find it here.

 Now it’s time to play in the ditch.
 Before you begin, here is a handy checklist.

 - Identify the seams you want to ditch later to help with traveling from one quilting area to another.
+Some seams are great to save later so you can stitch from one location to another without having to cut your thread.

 Now you are ready to stitch those ditches!
 Give it a try.